CARM Simplified: Step #1 - Registering in the CARM Client Portal (CCP)

 What to know about the CARM Client Portal (CCP)

 The first thing to know is that the portal is now live.
-Participation in CARM becomes mandatory in the Spring of 2022, but (and we can’t overstate this!) the earlier you prepare, the better.
+Participation in CARM becomes mandatory in 2023, but (and we can’t overstate this!) the earlier you prepare, the better.

 You’ve already gained clarity around your financial security and you’ve done your homework on delegation of authority.

 How to prepare for CCP registration

 Before any business information is added to the portal, you must create an individual user account or profile.
 One of your selected Business Account Managers (BAMs) will need to do this.

 Please note: the person who initially registers the business will be assigned by the system as a BAM by default.
 They will have to approve other users to the account after the business registration is completed.

 To create your account you’ll log in using a sign-in partner (a financial institution, bank, credit union) or a GCKey.